 Your store’s inventory management software is your biggest asset for keeping track of your shrink data, but it’s most effective when all employees understand why and how to track shrink regularly in order to get the best data from your tools.
 Whether it’s day after day or week after week, checking and managing your inventory regularly is key to supplying your Loss Prevention team or law enforcement with the most accurate data they need to best do their jobs.

 Doing this regularly will also make incident reporting a lot easier for your staff, meaning that incident reports can happen quicker and more efficiently.

 Hands-On Support for Your Training Processes

 Oftentimes, store managers are bogged down with other necessary day-to-day responsibilities and could use hands-on support in educating and training staff.

-ALTO’s Customer Success Specialists offer boots-on-the-ground support to managers and ORC teams by providing proper training to store employees, encouraging and following up on incident reports, and identifying in-store challenges and solutions.
+ALTO’s Customer Success Specialists offer boots-on-the-ground support to managers and Loss Prevention/Asset Protection teams by providing proper training to store employees, encouraging and following up on incident reports, and identifying in-store challenges and solutions.
 Providing the resources your team needs, such as proper training, can help you focus on what you need to do to make your team and store successful.

-The ALTO Alliance supports retailers and their staff by uniting everyone’s efforts in the fight against retail crime.
+ALTO supports retailers and their staff by uniting everyone’s efforts in the fight against retail crime.
 Interested in joining the Alliance?
 Contact us to join today. https://www.alto.us/contact/